jkohlin/wordpress-basics/personal-portfolio-2-content-plan.md

 | grid_thumbnail | 300x300 | true |
 | single_large | 660x400 | false |

+### Widget areas
+Register a widget area to display secondary content on single pages.
+Call it `page-sidebar`.

 ### Theme configuration
 Some features are disabled by default, so you need to activate them via the theme's `functions.php`.